sciZer0/7/v/README.md

 Specifically, permissionless ownership systems about storing and transferring tokens (values).

-The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously (1)use the public-private key pair authentication mechanism and (2)be a people-ruled, highly-decentralized system of independent nodes  – without being under control of any single entity.
+The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously,

+* use the public-private key pair authentication mechanism

+* be a people-ruled, highly-decentralized system of many incentivized nodes — not to mention, not being under control of any single entity.

 Ideally, nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout geopolitical events or natural disasters.